-- 1. THAT in the first instance, monitoring of consented activities at Patea WWTP and emergency outfall in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
-THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of consented activities at Patea WWTP and emergency outfall in the 2021-2022 year continue at the same level as in 2020-2021. - 2.
+THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
+THAT the option for a review of resource consents 0067-3, 0145-2 and 4576-2 in June 2022, as set out in conditions of the consents, not be exercised, on the grounds that the current conditions are adequate.